Loading figure…

 Read twice and referred to the Committee on the Judiciary.

-Why: Cosponsoring a resolution to disapprove a regulation on firearm dealers directly supports the stated position of opposing gun control measures.
+Why: Cosponsoring a resolution to disapprove a rule that could impose additional regulations on firearm dealers directly aligns with the stated opposition to stricter gun laws.

 View source →Sep 25, 2024 · Congress.gov